 Utilise accounts software

-Some of the best ways to clean up your accounts and financial records is through simple changes designed to make your processes easier, such as client onboarding.
+Some of the best ways to clean up your accounts and financial records are through simple changes designed to make your processes easier, such as client onboarding.
 If your business is still relying on paper-based systems to input employee, client, trading partner or supplier data, you’re more likely to be exposed to human error resulting in inaccurate data.

 Now is the time to switch to accounting software if you have not already and reduce the chances of inaccurate data in the onboarding process.
 For example, incorrect phone numbers, ABN or ACN details, and bank account details can put a strain on the operations for accounts payable, and inaccurate information about client financials can limit management’s ability to make inventory or revenue projections.
-Accounting software can easily assist a business in tracking accounts receivable and accounts payable, illuminating its profitability and being prepared come tax-time.
+Accounting software can easily assist a business in tracking accounts receivable and accounts payable, illuminating its profitability and being prepared for tax time.

 There are a number of options to choose from, such as Xero or MYOB, which can integrate seamlessly with other financial technologies, such as business reporting tools and even credit monitoring.